George Latimer (New York politician): 2024

+2024 Democratic primary results by precinct:

 In December 2023, Latimer announced that he would run for the United States House of Representatives in 2024.
 He challenged incumbent U.S. Representative Jamaal Bowman in the June 25 Democratic primary in New York's 16th congressional district.
 Latimer ran as a pro-Israel Democrat, while Bowman was accused of antisemitism because he was critical of U.S. support for Israel in the Gaza war.
-The New York Times described the contest as "a marquee showcase of the party's divisions over the Israel-Hamas war".
+The New York Times described the contest as "a marquee showcase of the party's divisions over the Israel-Hamas war."

 The primary was the most expensive House primary in U.S. history, with $15 million in outside spending benefiting Latimer's campaign.
 Latimer received high-profile endorsements from former Secretary of State and former U.S. Senator Hillary Clinton, a resident of Chappaqua in Westchester County; from former U.S. representatives Eliot Engel and Nita Lowey; and from most area state legislators.

 Latimer defeated Bowman, 58.6% to 41.4%.
 Bowman's loss was seen as a major defeat for the progressive wing of the party against its more moderate wing, represented by Latimer.

 Latimer went on to win the general election, defeating Republican Miriam Flisser.
-As of December 2024, he has never lost an election.
+As of December 2024, he had never lost an election.

+2026

+Latimer announced he would stand for reelection on April 12, 2026 submitting nearly 10,000 signatures.
+Since he was unopposed, this effectively secured his place as the Democratic nominee in the general election following the June 23 Democratic primary.

 Tenure

 Latimer was sworn in to the 119th United States Congress on January 3, 2025.

+As one of his first votes, Latimer joined 44 other Democrats and 198 Republicans to pass the Illegitimate Court Counteraction Act.
+The act would impose sanctions on International Criminal Court (ICC) officials who attempt to investigate, arrest, detain, or prosecute any protected person of the U.S. or its allies, in response to the ICC issuing warrants for Israeli officials.

+In March 2026, Latimer introduced the Protecting our Integrity and Nation from Tyranny (POINT) Act.
+The proposed act would codify a definition of election interference and impose criminal penalties, including up to 5 years in prison.
+Furthermore, it would add a legal review process for states to assert their power to oversee elections, and bar presidents from using the military or federal law enforcement to influence elections.